SOTI Connect Installation/ Upgrade Issues

 There are no workarounds for this specific issue since the action becomes genuinely unavailable on the OEM side.
 However, to prevent such situation:

-2. Reconfigure the rule to exclude any rule or configuration that has "Unavailable" actions.
+2. Reconfigure the rule to exclude unavailable actions.

 Cannot Run SOTI Connect Installer: App Activation Error

 Users are unable to run the SOTI Connect installer.
-When attempting to run the installer with the built-in administrator account, users may encounter the following error in the Event Viewer:
+When running the installer with the built-in administrator account, users may encounter the following error in the Event Viewer:

 Activation of app failed with error: